Storyline 360 Accessibility Conformance Report

 Supports

-Use the built-in navigation features, such as the course menu, search field, and previous and next buttons.
-Or, create your own custom navigation features with interactive objects, such as buttons, hyperlinks, layers, lightboxes, and triggers.
+Storyline 360 includes built-in navigation options, such as the course menu, search field, and previous and next buttons.
+Authors can add additional navigation using interactive objects, including buttons, hyperlinks, layers, lightboxes, and triggers.

 2.4.6 Headings and Labels (Level AA)